yole/etymograph/README.md

  * `stress is on`: Specifies the stressed syllable (for example, `stress is on second to last syllable`).

+The instruction can also refer to the **root** syllable of the word.
+In a compound word, the root is the first component with the part of speech other than Affix (AFF); in other words, the root is the word itself.
+An example for this is `stress is on first root syllable`.

 Here's an example of a stress rule:

 ```